jtamboli07/BPMEWorkshop/business_Services_Project.md

 ![forms_project](images/bServices/6.png)

 Now complete the New Process Wizard to look like this.
-Add a label and select "Create Case Data Business Service Process".
+Add a label and select "Create Case Data Business Service Process."
 We will configure the Business Service to have a form to handle the data capture, a service task to create the case, and also handle any errors that may occur.
 Remember to change the Business service label and rename the Business Category to MyDispute.

 ![forms_project](images/bServices/7.png)